jcoin/pi-hole-visualizer/README.md

-# Pi-hole Visualizer
+# Pi-hole Visualizer  - UnicornHat Version
-Pi-hole Visualizer is a Python script used to display DNS traffic in a colorful and informative way on the Sense-HAT.
+Pi-hole Visualizer is a Python script used to display DNS traffic in a colorful and informative way on the Unicorn-HAT.
 It depends on the Pi-hole ecosystem and specifically the FTL daemon to retrieve statistics about DNS queries and ads blocked on the local network.

 Column height represents the relative level of traffic generated for a specific hourly interval in the previous 24-hour timeframe.
 Color is used to represent either the aforementioned traffic level or the relative percentage of ads blocked.
 Pi-hole visualizer can also alternate between the color coding systems at regular intervals.
 If you desire a more 'aesthetic' experience try the ripple option.
 The program is either manually run from the command line or enabled as a systemd service to run automatically at boot.